 June 5, 2015

-Clinical Integration of the Lokomat®: Courage Kenny Rehabilitation Institute, Allina Health
+Clinical Integration of the Lokomat®: Courage Kenny Rehabilitation Institute, Allina Health, USA

 Courage Kenny Rehabilitation Institute, Allina Health, Minnesotta, USA

-We work with the Lokomat with adult stroke, TBI and spinal cord injury patients.
+We work with the Lokomat with adult patients with neurological diseases, such as acquired brain injury (through stroke or trauma) and spinal cord injury .
 The Lokomat is integrated as part of our therapy in our inpatient rehabilitation unit as well as in the comprehensive outpatient department since 2007.

 Here we describe our clinical setting and hope that it serves as an example to support other clinics that also work with the Lokomat.